Petu97/final_exercise/README.md

 Note: This application doesn't use the same database layout as teacher's.
 You can find the mongoDB schemas i use in 'models' folder.
 For me the database is called 'messagedb' and it consists of 2 collections: messages and users.

+Another note: HTML5 does not support PUT and DELETE requests, so i haven't included modification or delete functions.
+However i left rough examples of them in code.

 ## Application consists of:

 index.js - Works as a "master" server file: establishes connection to database, initializes sessions, passport authentication and routing, creates server.